 The potential outcomes of overexposure to digital devices include:

-3. Computer Vision Syndrome (CVS) – CVS is becoming a common problem for those who stare at digital screens for long periods without blinking, from too close, or at uncomfortable angles.
-It can cause symptoms such as eye strain, headaches, trouble with focusing, dry eyes, blurred or double vision, light sensitivity, and burning, itchiness or watering in eyes.
+- Computer Vision Syndrome (CVS) – CVS is becoming a common problem for those who stare at digital screens for long periods without blinking, from too close, or at uncomfortable angles.
+It can cause symptoms such as eye strain, headaches, trouble with focusing, dry eyes, double or blurred vision, light sensitivity, and burning, itchiness or watering in eyes.

 Who Is At Greatest Risk of Vision Issues?